palantir/conjure/docs/spec/conjure_definitions.md

 http | `string` | **REQUIRED** The operation and path for the endpoint.
 It MUST follow the shorthand `<method> <path>`, where `<method>` is one of GET, DELETE, POST, or PUT, and `<path>` is a [PathString][]. auth | [AuthDefinition][] | The authentication mechanism for the endpoint.
 Overrides `default-auth` in [ServiceDefinition][]. returns | [ConjureType][] | The name of the return type of the endpoint.
 The value MUST be a type name that exists within the Conjure definition.
-If not specified, then the endpoint does not return a value. args | Map[`string` &rarr; [ArgumentDefinition][]&nbsp;or&nbsp;[ConjureType][]] | A map between argument names and argument definitions.
+If not specified, then the endpoint does not return a value. errors | List[[EndpointError][]] | The errors that this endpoint may return.
+The errors listed here should be closely tied to problems that uniquely arise from the generating a response to the endpoint, which clients are expected to handle. args | Map[`string` &rarr; [ArgumentDefinition][]&nbsp;or&nbsp;[ConjureType][]] | A map between argument names and argument definitions.
 If the value of the field is a `string` it MUST be a type name that exists within the Conjure definition.
 Furthermore, if a `string` the argument will default to `auto` [ArgumentDefinition.ParamType][]. docs | [DocString][] | Documentation for the endpoint.
 [CommonMark syntax](http://spec.commonmark.org/) MAY be used for rich text representation. deprecated | [DocString][] | Documentation for the deprecation of the endpoint.
 [CommonMark syntax](http://spec.commonmark.org/) MAY be used for rich text representation.